Father of a woman, who alleged rape by BJP MLA in Uttar Pradesh and tried to kill self, dies in police custody

 Father of a woman, who has alleged she was raped by a BJP MLA and his accomplices in Uttar Pradesh, allegedly died in police custody, ANI reported today.
 The woman (18) and her family had attempted suicide outside the chief minister’s residence in Lucknow on Sunday.
-Her father was arrested afterwards.
+Her father was taken into custody.

 Dr Atul of Unnao district hospital told the news agency that the woman’s father was admitted to hospital on Sunday night by police after he complained of abdominal pain and vomiting.
 He passed in the early morning hours on Monday, the doctor said.